kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Plasma pH = 7.40, plasma HCO3– (mEq/L) = 24, urine pH = acid
 	E. Plasma pH = 7.55, plasma HCO3– (mEq/L) = 22, urine pH = alkaline

-#### Answer: E. Plasma pH = 7.55, plasma HCO3– (mEq/L) = 22, urine pH = alkaline - *FALSE* = C. Plasma pH = 7.40, plasma HCO3– (mEq/L) = 15, urine pH = alkaline - TRUE
+#### Answer: E. Plasma pH = 7.55, plasma HCO3– (mEq/L) = 22, urine pH = alkaline - *FALSE* = C. Plasma pH = 7.40, plasma HCO3– (mEq/L) = 15, *urine pH = alkaline* - TRUE
-- HyPERventilation: **L** PaCO2 = **H** pH (> 7.45); normal HCO3- (21-28 mEq/L) → E
+- HyPERventilation: **L** PaCO2 = **H** pH (> 7.45); normal HCO3- (21-28 mEq/L) &rarr; E
+- HyPERventilation is defined as alveolar ventilation in excess of body’s needs for CO2 elimination
+	- which results in decreased arterial CO2 tension – the underlying factor in *respiratory alkalosis*
+- Although CO2 tension is not given it can be calculated using the mathematical relationship:
+	- [HCO3–]/S.Paco2 = 20/1
-- Hyperventilation is defined as alveolar ventilation in excess of the body’s needs for CO2 elimination, which results in decreased arterial CO2 tension – the underlying factor in respiratory alkalosis.
-Although CO2 tension is not given it can be calculated using the mathematical relationship: [HCO3–]/S.Paco2 = 20/1.
-Applying this equation, it is clear that the value in set C indicate a decrease in CO2 tension:
+- Applying this equation, it is clear that the value in set C indicate a decrease in CO2 tension:
 - 15/S.PaCO2 = 20/1, or S.PaCO2 = 0.75mmol/L
 	- Because: S.PaCO2 = 0.75mmol/L
 	- And: S = 0.03mmol/L/mmHg,
 	- Then: PaCO2 = 0.75/0.03 = 25mmHg
-- A CO2 tension of 25mmHg is significantly lower than normal (40mmHg).
-In acute respiratory alkalosis, there is a decrease in urinary H+ excretion and an increase in urinary HCO3– excretion.
-In this case, there has been complete renal compensation, as evidenced by the return of the [HCO3–]/S.Paco2 ratio to normal (20:1).
+- A CO2 tension of 25mmHg is significantly lower than normal (40mmHg)
+- In acute *respiratory alkalosis*, there is a
+	- &darr; in urinary H+ excretion and
+	- &uarr; in urinary HCO3– excretion &rarr; **urine pH = alkaline**
+- In this case, there has been *complete renal compensation*
+	- As evidenced by return of [HCO3–]/S.Paco2 ratio to normal (20:1)

 ### Q2.8
 Which one of the following acid-base changes is characteristic of _chronic respiratory tract obstruction_ by a tracheal tumour?